DevvDiego/slim4-api-orm/README.md

 ### Accessing the authenticated user

-Anywhere after the middleware (controllers, services, repositories), you can retrieve the current user via:
+Anywhere after the middleware, you can retrieve the current user via:

 ```php
 use App\Auth\Auth;